A massive quiescent galaxy at redshift 4.658

-We report the spectroscopic confirmation of a massive quiescent galaxy, GS-9209 at a new redshift record of $z=4.6582\pm0.002$, with a stellar mass of log$_{10}(M_*/$M$_\odot) = 10.61\pm0.02$.
-This galaxy formed its stellar population over a $\simeq200$ Myr period, approximately $600-800$ Myr after the Big Bang ($z_\mathrm{form}=7.3\pm0.2$), before quenching at $z_\mathrm{quench}=6.7\pm0.3$.
-GS-9209 demonstrates unambiguously that massive galaxy formation was already well underway within the first billion years of cosmic history, with this object having reached log$_{10}(M_*/$M$_\odot) > 10.3$ by $z=7$.
-This galaxy also clearly demonstrates that the earliest onset of galaxy quenching was no later than $\simeq800$ Myr after the Big Bang.
+GS-9209 demonstrates unambiguously that massive galaxy formation was already well underway within the first billion years of cosmic history and that the earliest onset of galaxy quenching was no later than $\simeq800$ Myr after the Big Bang.

-We estimate the iron abundance and $\alpha$-enhancement of GS-9209, finding [Fe/H] $= -0.97^{+0.06}_{-0.07}$ and [$\alpha$/Fe] $= 0.67^{+0.25}_{-0.15}$, suggesting the stellar mass vs iron abundance relation at $z\simeq7$, when this object formed most of its stars, was $\simeq0.4$ dex lower than at $z\simeq3.5$ \cite{Cullen2019}.
-Whilst its spectrum is dominated by stellar emission, GS-9209 also hosts an AGN, for which we measure a black-hole mass of log$_{10}(M_\bullet/$M$_\odot) = 8.7\pm0.1$ from the observed broad and narrow H$\alpha$ emission \cite{Greene2005}.
-We also predict a consistent value of log$_{10}(M_\bullet/$M$_\odot) = 8.9\pm0.1$ based on the stellar velocity dispersion of GS-9209 \cite{Kormendy2013}.
-Whilst large-scale star formation in GS-9209 has been quenched for almost half a billion years, the significant integrated quantity of AGN accretion implied by this large black-hole mass ($\simeq4-5$ times what would be expected given the stellar mass of this galaxy) suggests that AGN activity plausibly played a significant role in quenching star formation in this galaxy.

 Based on the properties we measure, GS-9209 seems likely to be associated with the most extreme galaxy populations currently known at $z>5$, such as the highest-redshift submillimetre galaxies and quasars (e.g., \cite{Decarli2017, Onoue2019, Riechers2021}).
-GS-9209 is also plausibly descended from an object similar to the $z\simeq8$ massive galaxy candidates recently reported in the first data from the JWST CEERS programme \cite{Labbe2022}, though the number density of these candidates is significantly higher than that of $z>4$ quiescent galaxies.
 GS-9209 and similar objects (e.g., \cite{Carnall2023b}) are also likely progenitors for the dense, ancient cores of the most massive galaxies in the local Universe.

-This study, which makes use of just 5 hours of on-source integration time, demonstrates the huge potential of JWST for revolutionising our understanding of the high-redshift Universe.
-It seems clear that this work will be followed rapidly by the confirmation and detailed spectroscopic exploration of large samples of $z>4$ quiescent galaxies, to build up a detailed understanding of massive galaxy formation and quenching during the first billion years.